-- This is the National Office which this reporting unit is a West Australian Branch.
+- This is the National Office of which this reporting unit is a West Australian Branch.

-The Australian Rail, Tram and Bus Industry Union, West Australian PTA Branch (PTA Branch)
+The Australian Rail, Tram and Bus Industry Union, West Australian Branch (WA Branch)

-- This is another West Australian regulated Reporting unit and is a related party due to the history between the two Reporting units and the continued shared services between them.
+This is another West Australian regulated Reporting unit and is a related party due to the history between the two Reporting units and the continued shared services between them.